Is my child eligible to receive the vaccine?

 You must wait until your child has had their fifth birthday before you can schedule a COVID-19 vaccination appointment at Henry Ford.

 My child received dose 1 at our local pharmacy/city/county vaccination site.
-Can we come to Henry Ford for the second dose?
+Can we come to Henry Ford Health for the second dose or a booster?

-Yes, you may schedule dose 2 at a Henry Ford Pediatrics or Family Medicine center, even if your child did not receive dose 1 at Henry Ford.
+Yes, you may schedule dose 2 or a booster at a Henry Ford Health pediatrics or family medicine center, even if your child did not receive dose 1 at Henry Ford Health.
 Please bring your child’s vaccination card with you.
-Remember that your child must be a Henry Ford patient in order to receive the vaccine at Henry Ford.
+Remember that your child must be a Henry Ford Health patient in order to receive the vaccine at Henry Ford Health.

 My child has allergies.
 Can they get the vaccine?